A potential outcomes approach to selection bias: Introduction

 Unlike selection bias, confounding has a standard definition in terms of potential outcomes.
-Let $X$ be an exposure or treatment, which we will refer to as ``treatment" to emphasize that we imagine intervening to set its value.
-Let $D$ be a disease outcome, and let $D^x$ denote the disease outcome if we intervene to set $X = x$.
-The absence of unmeasured confounding is defined as
+Let $X$ be an exposure or treatment, $D$ be a disease outcome, and $D^x$ denote the outcome that occurs if we intervene to set $X = x$.
+In the notation of~\citet{dawid1979conditional}, there is no unmeasured confounding when

-where $C$ is a set measured covariates that does not contain any descendants of $X$ or $D$.
-This conditional independence is called \emph{exchangeability}~\citep{greenland1986identifiability, hernan2020causal}.
-A DAG does not contain the potential outcome $D^x$, so exchangeability cannot be read directly from the graph~\citep{richardson2013primer}.